Feitian space suit

 The Feitian space suit (飞天航天服 (Fēitiān Hángtiān Fù)) is an extravehicular space suit design developed and used by the China Manned Space Program.
 It provides life support, environmental protection, and communications for taikonauts during extravehicular activity (EVA).

 The earliest Feitian space suit was used on Shenzhou 7, worn by taikonaut Zhai Zhigang during China's first-ever spacewalk on 27 September 2008.
 An improved version of the Feitian space suit is used aboard the Tiangong space station, with the first EVA using the updated version being on Shenzhou 12's first EVA, on 4 July 2021.

-As of July 2023, 13 Chinese taikonauts have completed 13 EVAs wearing Feitian space suits.
+As of December 2025, at least 21 Chinese taikonauts have completed more than 20 EVAs wearing Feitian space suits.